Blue Springs R-IV School District

-The Blue Springs R-IV School District is a school district that serves Blue Springs, Missouri in the Kansas City metropolitan area.
+The Blue Springs R-IV School District is a school district that serves most of Blue Springs, Missouri in the Kansas City metropolitan area.
 The district has an enrollment of over 14,500 students.
-The mission statement of the Blue Springs R-IV School District is to create an educational community in which each individual acquires knowledge, develops skills, and functions as a literate citizen to achieve personal goals.
+The mission of the Blue Springs School District, the champion for personal growth, is to ensure every student develops the skills and dispositions to thrive in a global community as a productive and collaborative citizen through innovative education distinguished by: rigorous, accessible learning experiences; diverse opportunities for involvement and leadership; and community partnerships that engage and support students and their families.

 The Department of Elementary and Secondary Education reported that Blue Springs School District once again received a perfect score on the Annual Performance Report in 2011.
 This is the eleventh year in a row that the district has received a perfect score.
 This is determined by a number of factors including student achievement.
 The Blue Springs School District is one of only seven school districts in this state to have eleven consecutive years of distinction.

 The district also serves a small southwestern portion of Independence, small northern portion of Lee's Summit, all of Lake Tapawingo and parts of unincorporated Jackson County, Missouri.